Music: Leonard Cohen

 - Crapsack World: A frequently-occurring trope in his work:

-- The Cynic: His songs are frequently pessimistic.
-"Everybody Knows" might be the best example.
+- The Cynic: His songs are frequently pessimistic, such as in "Everybody Knows".

 - When The Future (his most successful album in Canada) gained him a Juno Award for Best Male Vocalist, he mentioned in his acceptance speech that "Only in Canada could somebody with a voice like mine win Vocalist of the Year."

 - When he played Edinburgh Castle in 2008, it was a cold and windy outdoor show and keyboardist Neil Larsen dropped a couple of minor but noticeable clams during a solo.
 As Cohen introduced the band a few minutes later, he gave the tiniest bit of emphasis to "the impeccable Neil Larsen."

 - From an interview with Suzanne Vega, 1992: